Juddmonte International high on Enable’s agenda

 A drop back to ten furlongs for the Juddmonte International at York is likely to be “high on the agenda” for Enable this year.

-The four-year-old filly, trained by John Gosdeneuybszeywfwbwdaaxy, shone in the Champions Series last year when she won the Investec Oaks, King George VI and Queen Elizabeth Stakes (sponsored by QIPCO) and Darley Yorkshire Oaks.
+The four-year-old filly, trained by John Gosdenwvaytqubxbee, shone in the Champions Series last year when she won the Investec Oaks, King George VI and Queen Elizabeth Stakes (sponsored by QIPCO) and Darley Yorkshire Oaks.

 She also won the Irish Oaks plus the Prix de l’Arc de Triomphe glory at Chantilly in October, and was acclaimed as Cartier’s Horse Of The Year.

 Each of those victories came over 12 furlongs but with owner Khalid Abdullah sponsoring the International through his breeding operation, connections are tempted to drop back in trip in an attempt to win their own race.

 “I think the Juddmonte and the Arc will be high on the agenda and we will see how we go from there,” said Teddy Grimthorpe, racing manager for Abdullah.
 “She takes her races very well and that is a good thing.

 “She will have to carry a penalty in anything else bar a Group One but that’s not necessarily the issue – the issue is trying to get the right course for her and if that makes sense, carrying a penalty is one of those things.